psprint/tigsuite/README.md

 Runs the `$EDITOR` on current file and line.
 The same as original `e` key.

 ## Support for °features°
-Features are named groups of files, which can be opened in editor, by picking up in tig:
+One often needs to open a group of files that associate with the feature that one works on.
+DIfferent feature ↔ different group of files.
+TigSuite provides a support for this — °features° are named groups of files, which can be opened in editor, by picking up in tig:

 ![features](https://raw.githubusercontent.com/psprint/tigsuite/main/img/features.png)